 21 May 1941

-The boat was fired on by HMS Verbena astern of convoy HX-126 and forced to dive, and in the next four hours subjected to a barrage of some 125 depth charges from HMS Verbena and HMS Burnham until the corvette ran out of depth charges and the sonar contact was lost.
+The boat was fired on by HMS Verbena astern of convoy HX 126 and forced to dive, and over the next four hours subjected to a barrage of some 125 depth charges from HMS Verbena and HMS Burnham until the corvette ran out of depth charges and the sonar contact was lost.
 Severe damage forced U-74 to return to base.

 30 May 1941

 Bay of Biscay, approx. 45 miles SW of Belle-Ile, inbound: U-74 was returning to base on the surface due to chlorine gas from severe damage from depth charging with three survivors from the Bismarck on board when she was attacked by British submarine HMS Sealion.
 Quick reactions by the deck watch allowed the boat to evade the spread of six torpedoes and make port without further damage.

 1 May 1942